Olympus E-PL5 vs Panasonic G5

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the G5 has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL5 relies on live view and the rear LCD for framing.
 That said, the E-PL5 can be equipped with an optional viewfinder – the VF-3.
 The adjacent table lists some of the other core features of the Olympus E-PL5 and Panasonic G5 along with similar information for a selection of comparators.

 One feature that differentiates the E-PL5 and the G5 is in-body image stabilization (IBIS).
-The E-PL5 reduces the risk of handshake-induced blur with all attached lenses, while the G5 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-PL5 reduces the risk of handshake-induced blur with all attached lenses, while the G5 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 Concerning the storage of imaging data, both the E-PL5 and the G5 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.